Osprey Sojourn 80 Review

 Way back in the eighties, at the tender age of 20, I embarked on my first overseas backpacking trip, carrying my trusty, external-frame backpack which my parents had purchased for me to use on Scout camps.
 Within the first month of travelling, the flimsy aluminium frame snapped!

-Although currently housebound due to the COVID-19 pandemic, I’m normally on the road 365-days of the year.
-I really do live out of a suitcase, or in my case, my backpack.
+I really do live out of a suitcase, or in my case, my Osprey wheeled backpack.

 For the first 27 years of travel, I lugged a traditional backpack around the world.
 Such a back-breaking experience!